atong01/conditional-flow-matching/README.md

 - `ConditionalFlowMatcher`: $z = (x_0, x_1)$, $q(z) = q(x_0) q(x_1)$
 - `ExactOptimalTransportConditionalFlowMatcher`: $z = (x_0, x_1)$, $q(z) = \\pi(x_0, x_1)$ where $\\pi$ is an exact optimal transport joint.
 This is used in \[Tong et al. 2023a\] and \[Poolidan et al. 2023\] as "OT-CFM" and "Multisample FM with Batch OT" respectively.
-- `TargetConditionalFlowMatcher`: $z = x_1$, $q(z) = q(x_1)$ as defined in Lipman et al. 2023, learns a flow from a standard normal Gaussian to data using conditional flows which optimally transport the Gaussian to the datapoint (Note that this does not result in the marginal flow being optimal transport.
+- `TargetConditionalFlowMatcher`: $z = x_1$, $q(z) = q(x_1)$ as defined in Lipman et al. 2023, learns a flow from a standard normal Gaussian to data using conditional flows which optimally transport the Gaussian to the datapoint (Note that this does not result in the marginal flow being optimal transport).
 - `SchrodingerBridgeConditionalFlowMatcher`: $z = (x_0, x_1)$, $q(z) = \\pi\_\\epsilon(x_0, x_1)$ where $\\pi\_\\epsilon$ is a an entropically regularized OT plan, although in practice this is often approximated by a minibatch OT plan (See Tong et al. 2023b).
 The flow-matching variant of this where the marginals are equivalent to the Schrodinger Bridge marginals is known as `SB-CFM` \[Tong et al. 2023a\].
 When the score is also known and the bridge is stochastic is called \[SF\]2M \[Tong et al. 2023b\]
 - `VariancePreservingConditionalFlowMatcher`: $z = (x_0, x_1)$ $q(z) = q(x_0) q(x_1)$ but with conditional Gaussian probability paths which preserve variance over time using a trigonometric interpolation as presented in \[Albergo et al. 2023a\].

 ## How to cite

 This repository contains the code to reproduce the main experiments and illustrations of two preprints:

 - [Improving and generalizing flow-based generative models with minibatch optimal transport](https://arxiv.org/abs/2302.00482).
 We introduce **Optimal Transport Conditional Flow Matching** (OT-CFM), a CFM variant that approximates the dynamical formulation of optimal transport (OT).
 Based on OT theory, OT-CFM leverages the static optimal transport plan as well as the optimal probability paths and vector fields to approximate dynamic OT.